deadward/crypto-dashboard/README.md

 # crypto-dashboard
- dashboard to track crypto prices and change via the coinmarketcap APIs
+ Dashboard to track crypto prices and change via the coinmarketcap APIs.
+Uses chart.js and ag-grid.

 Requirements:
 python 3 (was written in 3.8.2 but probably any verison of 3 will work)